-Participants were confronted with a typical investment decision (see, e.g., Kaufmann, Weber, and Haisley 2012).
-They had the opportunity to invest their money into a risky asset (i.e., into the stock market) and/or a risk-free asset with a safe return of 3.0% p.a..8 After having seen the historical stock market performance of one year (i.e., 250 trading days: t=250), participants were asked to allocate their initial amount of money (1000 Experimental Dollars) between the risky and the risk-free asset.
-After that, subjects experienced day by day9 (both graphically and numerically) the development of the stock market and their resulting portfolio value over the next year (again, 250 trading days).10 Throughout the experiment, while the path developed, subjects had the opportunity to "stop the time" and to adjust their allocation.
-In fact, they could sell and buy assets at the current market price whenever and as often as they wanted to.11 There are no transaction costs.12 In our setting, participants are assumed to be price takers and thus have no impact on the market price.
+Participants were confronted with a typical investment decision (see, e.g., Kaufmann, Weber, and Haisley 2013).
+They had the opportunity to invest their money into a risky asset (i.e., into the stock market) and/or a risk-free asset with a safe return of 3.0% p.a..9 After having seen the historical stock market performance of one year (i.e., 250 trading days: t=250), participants were asked to allocate their initial amount of money (1000 Experimental Dollars) between the risky and the risk-free asset.
+After that, subjects experienced day by day10 (both graphically and numerically) the development of the stock market and their resulting portfolio value over the next year (again, 250 trading days).11 Throughout the experiment, while the path developed, subjects had the opportunity to "stop the time" and to adjust their allocation.
+In fact, they could sell and buy assets at the current market price whenever and as often as they wanted to.12 There are no transaction costs.13 In our setting, participants are assumed to be price takers and thus have no impact on the market price.

-8 In our setting, it is not possible to hold cash.
+9 In our setting, it is not possible to hold cash.

 Each participant passed ten rounds of this setting.
-In the first five rounds, stock price development was based on a randomly chosen 500 trading days period of the historical development of the DAX13 between January 1988 (introduction of the DAX) and March 2012.14 In this period, the DAX experienced a yearly return of 8.0% with a volatility of 23.2% p.a..
-Participants were informed about the data generating process (i.e., expected return, volatility, and randomly chosen 500 trading days periods of the DAX between 01/1988 and 03/2012), but not about the exact time period of the underlying data in each round.15
+In the first five rounds, stock price development was based on a randomly chosen 500 trading days period of the historical development of the DAX14 between January 1988 (introduction of the DAX) and March 2012.15 In this period, the DAX experienced a yearly return of 8.0% with a volatility of 23.2% p.a..
+Participants were informed about the data generating process (i.e., expected return, volatility, and randomly chosen 500 trading days periods of the DAX between 01/1988 and 03/2012), but not about the exact time period of the underlying data in each round.16

 In order to overcome the potential issue that subjects might be able to (or rather think that they are able to) recognize the stock price development, the second five rounds were based on a geometric Brownian motion (cf. Wiersema 2008, p.
 5).
-The two input parameters, expected return and volatility, were set to the same values as in the DAX setting.
-Again, participants
+The two input parameters, expected

-9 The graphical development of the chart took about one minute (approximately 4 time steps per second).
+10 The graphical development of the chart took about one minute (approximately 4 time steps per second).

-10 A screenshot is provided in Appendix C. We also varied the position of the stock market account and the risk-free account on the screen.
+11 A screenshot is provided in Appendix C. We also varied the position of the stock market account and the riskfree account on the screen.
 For half of the participants, the stock market account was on the left hand side of the display, for the other half, it was on the right hand side.
 As robustness check, we recalculate the analyses for these two different screen designs.

-The stock is assumed to be perfectly divisible, i.e., there are no restrictions concerning the amount of money which is (de-)invested into (out of) the stock.
+12 The stock is assumed to be perfectly divisible, i.e., there are no restrictions concerning the amount of money which is (de-)invested into (out of) the stock.
 Short-selling is not allowed.

-12 In Experiment II (see Section 6), transaction costs are included.
+13 In Experiment II (see Section 6), transaction costs are included.

-13 The DAX is a blue chip stock market index consisting of the 30 major German companies.
+14 The DAX is a blue chip stock market index consisting of the 30 major German companies.

-14 Stock market data were taken from Datastream.
+15 Stock market data were taken from Datastream.

-15 See Appendix D for the exact wording.
+16 See Appendix D for the exact wording.